appliedtopology/ctl/about.md

 ## Workflow

-While the project’s main page is ctl.appliedtopology.org, development takes place at github.com/appliedtopology/ctl
+While the project’s main page is ctl.appliedtopology.org, development takes place on  [GitHub](https://github.com/appliedtopology/ctl)

 The most straight-forward way to contribute is to [fork CTL on GitHub](https://github.com/appliedtopology/ctl/fork) commit your proposed changes, and then to submit a pull request.